secretGeek/today-i-learned-staging/powershell/operation_is_blocked_by_software_restriction_policies.md

-# operation is blocked by software restriction policies
+# Operation is blocked by software restriction policies

 On loading my [profile](create_profile.md) on a new machine, as a mortal account, I would suffer this problem: